 Masan honoured in Vietnam Top Strong Brands 2021

-Vietnam Strong Brand 2020-2021 was organised by VnEconomy to honour entrepreneurs and businesses showcasing the greatest brand resilience and giving back the most to the community during the pandemic.
+Top Vietnamese corporation - Vietnam Strong Brand 2020-2021 was organized by VnEconomy to honour entrepreneurs and businesses showcasing the greatest brand resilience and giving back the most to the community during the pandemic.

-The criteria to sel ect Vietnam's strongest brands included business performance, brand resilience, product and service quality, leadership, human resources, corporate social responsibility, commitment to environmental protection, digital transformation, and adaptability to the new context.
+The criteria to sel ect top Vietnamese corporation with Vietnam's strongest brands included business performance, brand resilience, product and service quality, leadership, human resources, corporate social responsibility, commitment to environmental protection, digital transformation, and adaptability to the new context.

-As the leading retail-consumer conglomerate, Masan Group was honoured as one of the 10 strongest brands in the country.
+As the top Vietnamese corporation in retail-consumer industry, Masan Group was honoured as one of the 10 strongest brands in the country.
 At the ceremony, Nguyen Thi Phuong, deputy general director of WinCommerce (formerly VinCommerce) – an affiliate of Masan Group – talked about the difficulties the company has faced as well as the initiatives it has taken to innovate and adapt in the new business environment.
-She proposed the National Assembly to continue adjusting policies to the new situation, creating favourable conditions for the construction of delivery centres in key economic regions and logistics infrastructure to prevent supply chain disruptions.
+She proposed the National Assembly to continue adjusting policies to the new situation, creating favorable conditions for the construction of delivery centers in key economic regions and logistics infrastructure to prevent supply chain disruptions.

-At the awards ceremony, representatives fr om the winners expressed appreciation and gratitude for the support of the Party and the government to remove difficulties and create a favourable business environment during the pandemic.
+At the awards ceremony of Top Vietnamese corporation, representatives from the winners expressed appreciation and gratitude for the support of the Party and the government to remove difficulties and create a favorable business environment during the pandemic.

 On the afternoon of October 12, National Assembly Chairman Vuong Dinh Hue had a meeting with businesses on the occasion of Vietnam Entrepreneurs' Day (October 13).
 He said: “The business community has upheld the spirit of solidarity, demonstrated a great sense of responsibility and self-reliance, and has taken the initiative to adapt to difficult conditions.
 Many innovative models have been applied creatively.”